 As pilots we learn to deal with crosswind landings from day one.
 Chances are this was in a primary flight trainer that weighed less than your car and was accomplished with what some call the "wing low" method, something more properly called a sideslip.
 This could very well be a valid technique for the jet you are flying now, but it may not be.
-There are three basic techniques to choose from:
+You might be better off landing in a "crab" or using a combination of the two methods, called a "decrab."

 The following 737 technique can be found in other Boeing manuals and may not apply, word-for-word, to other aircraft that allow touchdown in a sideslip.
 But if your manual doesn't offer any advice at all, or if you are looking for how "the big boys" do it, it gives you more information than you had.